GoogleCloudPlatform/devrel-demos/app-dev/github-actions-wif-cloudrun/README.md

     ```

 1. Commit the `.github/workflows/source_deploy.yaml` file to your repo's main branch and push the change
-    1. Note: You do not need to commit the `main.tf` or other Terraform output.
+    ```bash
+    git add .github/workflows/source_deploy.yaml
+    git commit -m "Add GitHub Action for deploy-cloudrun" git push
+    ```
-1. In GitHub, go to your repo and click the Actions tab.
+1. On the GitHub website, go to your repo and click the Actions tab.
 1. Note the running action.

 Your repo will now be deployed, initially as a private service.